essmith20/project3/README.md

 Submitted by: Eric Smith

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## Summary

-**Name of your app** is an android app that was riddle with some pretty nasty Kotlin bugs.
+**Ruffbook** is an android app that was riddle with some pretty nasty Kotlin bugs.
 With those gone, it's a collection of widgets for a variety of purposes!  **Change or add to this description**

 If I had to describe this project in three (3) emojis, they would be: **emojis here**